cheelee/basic_bioinformatics/README.md

 use cases are very varied.
 - Variant Calling/Analysis - `vcftools`,`bcftools`,`vt`. `vt` is not provided in this package
 but is currently available on Github at `https://github.com/atks/vt`

-## Tutorials

-Simple tutorials are provided covering various stages of simple bioinformatics.
-Each tutorial is captured in the subfolders of `~/data/simple_tutorials` as the file `tutorial.sh`.
-You can use the command `cat tutorial.sh` to view each of them.